Higher Technical Examination Programme: Methods

 The teaching is based on vocational theory and method and on practical vocational conditions.
 The aim of the course to be a preparation for higher education studies must be reflected in the organisation of the teaching.
 Teaching methods included develop the independence of the students and their ability to argue, generalise and make abstractions.

 The teaching is organised so that the subjects support each other with a view to creating an appropriate and equal distribution of the workload of students.

 When attending to the HTX programme, one must expect that a great part of the work is done in groups, and that there will be a lot of interdisciplinary projects, too.
 Although there is also common class education, and lectures in different subjects.

-It's a very practical programme, as theory is being proved in practise when possible.

 The incorporation of computers is very visible, as over 90% of all students bring their laptop to school for taking notes, calculate (students will get education in programs like MathCad, AutoCAD, Maple and SmartSketch), draw etc. It's not a requirement, but it's a big advantage to have a laptop at the HTX programme.
 Most schools are able to lend laptops to students who haven't got one themselves.

-Pupil Evaluation
+Pupil evaluation

 Students are given marks for the year's work on the basis of their performance in class and their homework.

 As a rule, the examinations are held at the end of the programme.
 A student can normally only be registered for the examination if they have participated in the instruction, and have handed in required written work and had it approved by the teachers concerned.

 Oral and/or written examinations are held in almost all of the subjects.
 The students' performance at the examination is assessed by the teacher/examiner and external examiner(s) appointed by the Ministry of Education.